esperanceengineer/alx-low_level_programming/0x0A-argc_argv/README.md

 0-whatsmyname.c: prints the name of program
-1-arg.c: prints the number of arguments
+1-args.c: prints the number of arguments
+2-args.c: prints all arguments